30 BEAUTIFUL Banff Lakes You Have To Visit

 Vermilion Lakes Sunset Couple

-Vermilion Lakes is largely a marsh, so it doesn’t hold the brilliant blue waters like many of the other lakes around Banff, but it still makes for an incredible place to enjoy the park.
+Vermilion Lakes is largely a marsh, so it doesn’t hold the brilliant blue waters like many of the other lakes around Banff, but it still makes for an incredible place to enjoy an afternoon.
 These Banff lakes are well protected by the winds, and the shallow water means that the waters remain calm on most days, so it’s a more accessible place to canoe, kayak, or SUP in Banff.

 Vermilion-Lakes-in-Summer